hantsy/jakartaee9-starter-boilerplate/docs/arq-glassfish.md

 Now run the tests again, the certificate exception should be disappeared.

-Currently, only two simple Arquillian integration tests are included, grab a copy of  [the source codes from my Github](https://github.com/hantsy/jakartaee9-starter-boilerplate), and exploring them yourself.
+Grab a copy of  [the source codes from my Github](https://github.com/hantsy/jakartaee9-starter-boilerplate), and exploring them yourself.